 Each zero in the numbers above represents a multiple of 10.
 For example, the number 100 represents 2 multiples of 10 (10 x 10 = 100).
 In scientific notation, 100 can be written as 1 times 2 multiples of 10:

-Scientific notation is a simple way to represent large numbers because the 10's exponent (2 in the previous example) tells you how many places to move the decimal of the coefficient (the one above) to obtain the original number.
+Scientific notation is a simple way to represent large numbers because the 10's exponent (2 in the example above) tells you how many places to move the decimal of the coefficient (1 in the example above) to obtain the original number.
 In our example, the exponent 2 tells us to move the decimal to the right two places to generate the original number:

 Scientific notation can be used even when the coefficient is a number other than 1.
 For example: